Dental Implants Plano

 Missing Multiple Teeth

-There’s no need to alter healthy teeth when we can position two implant posts in the outer sockets and top them with a custom-made dental bridge.
-Crafted as a row of artificial teeth that attach to dental implants, this type of prosthetic successfully fills in the gaps and produces a complete, functional, and aesthetically beautiful smile.
+If you are missing several teeth consecutively, we have good news: you may be a good candidate for dental implants!
+If that’s the case, then we can position an implant post on each side of the gap.
+Then, we can place a custom-made dental bridge on top.
+Crafted as a row of artificial teeth, this type of prosthetic successfully fills in the gaps and produces a complete, functional, and aesthetically beautiful smile.

 Missing All Teeth

 Traditional dentures are not the only type of prosthetic that can be used to replace an entire row of missing teeth.
-Instead, our dentists can use between four and six implant posts, positioning them along the jawbone, to support a custom-made denture that looks natural and offers superior bite force when eating.
-Not to mention, you’ll enjoy a smile that lasts longer and minimizes the risk of bone resorption.
+Our dentists can also give you a complete, confident smile with implant dentures!
+This requires us to place between four and six implant posts along the jawbone.
+Then, we can attach a custom-made denture that looks natural and offers superior bite force when eating.
+Not to mention, you’ll enjoy a smile that lasts longer and minimizes the risk of bone resorption!

 Understanding the Cost of Dental Implants